Fentanyl-Laced Weed : How To Tell If Weed Is Laced

 Back to top

-People often believe that marijuana is a low-risk drug since there aren’t many reported overdose cases from marijuana alone.
+Many people believe that marijuana is a low-risk drug since there aren’t many reported overdose cases from marijuana alone.
 Although it’s true that marijuana alone probably won’t kill you, it’s important to remember two things: firstly, marijuana is highly addictive and can cause many harmful long-term side effects.
-Secondly, marijuana can be laced with fentanyl (or other substances) without you knowing, which can cause catastrophic and unexpected results.
+Secondly, marijuana can be laced with fentanyl (or other substances) without you knowing, and fentanyl-laced weed can cause catastrophic and unexpected results.

 If you or a loved one is addicted to marijuana, reach out for help.
-Leading drug rehabilitation experts such as Avenues will help you detox in a safe way so that you can start your journey toward a drug-free life.
+Leading drug rehabilitation experts such as Avenues Recovery Center will help you detox safely and guide you on your journey toward a drug-free life.

 Check your insurance